Modern YEAR TWENTY-ONE (Part 2)

 –FLASHBACK: From Joker’s Asylum II: Killer Croc #1.
 Killer Croc escapes from Arkham by severing-off his own chained hands with his teeth.
 (His hands grow back.
 Who knew?
 I sure didn’t.)
 Batman and Commissioner Gordon examine the bloody crime scene as Joker laughs.
 Joker narrates this tale, so maybe the part about Croc’s hands getting severed and then re-growing like an earthworm might be untrue.

-–The Brave and the Bold Vol. 3 #27
+–The Brave and The Bold Vol. 3 #27

 Young Robby Reed visits Gotham for the first time—for anyone who doesn’t already know, Robby holds a fantastic device called the H-Dial, which when activated turns him into a brand new never-before-heard-of temporary superhero with a random superpower!
 After turning into a telepath known as Mental Man, Robby sees a premonition, which prompts him to leave the H-Dial out for a wandering ex-con hobo, Travers Milton.
 It is Milton’s destiny to use the H-Dial, become the Superman-like hero called Star, and sacrifice his life to save Batman.
 Sure enough, that night, Batman teams-up with Star to stop a citywide wave of mass chaos orchestrated by an escaped Joker and his henchmen.
 By morning, Star flies into the sky with a bomb in hand, which explodes, instantly killing him, but saving the lives of Batman and some hostages.
 The Dark Knight then returns the H-Dial to Robby.[3]